Salted Chocolate Granola bars

 • Line a small mould (25×20 cm) with parchment paper.
 Add the sticky mass and press down.
 That works well with a potato masher.
 Freeze for an hour.

+• Right before taking the bars out of the freezer, melt the chocolate.
+Chop the chocolate first, that makes it easier to melt and ensures even heat distribution.
 Fill a saucepan with a little water and heat it on low.
 The water should not boil, just gently simmer.

 Hang a melting pot over the saucepan so that the bottom of the melting pot does not touch the water.
 You can also use a heatproof bowl placed on top of the saucepan.